CSharperMantle/CSharperMantle.github.io/_posts/2025-06-17-when-spaces-break-your-createprocess-and-how-to-fix-it.md

 How to prevent these from happening?
 There are three common approaches:

 1. Tell the user that they cannot use any paths with spaces inside.
 When the app launches, it checks all used paths and complains about the spaces found in them.
-Effective, but some users find it annoying.
+It's effective, but some users may find it annoying.
 2. Quote every path when building `lpCommandLine`.
 This is safer and more user-friendly than the last approach.
 3. Pass the executable name in `lpApplicationName`, and use `lpCommandLine` solely for command line arguments.
 Some quotes may still be needed to help the callee parse the correct `argv[0]`.
-This is the safest, as it is now impossible to have the executable path truncated.
+This is the safest, as it's now impossible to have the executable path truncated.

 But as the developers review their codebase and take whatever approaches above, maybe it's time for me to switch my username.